Tackling Life After ALS

 "And when you can't do something you love anymore, figure out a new way to do it," says Lance McCullah.

 Lance knows what he's talking about when he offers this advice.
-He was diagnosed with ALS in 2012, and has been using a wheelchair since 2014.
+He was diagnosed with amyotrophic lateral sclerosis (ALS) in 2012, and has been using a wheelchair since 2014.
 He continued running his construction business as long as he could.
 He kept traveling worldwide on missionary trips to build schools and churches.
 On one of his last ones, he and his crew tiled the second floor of a clinic and poured 30 yards of cement for a basketball court.
 He pulled himself up and down stairs on his belly.

 When the working trips became too hard, he kept traveling purely for pleasure with his wife, Leeta.